PierrunoYT/fal-reve-mcp-server/README.md

 **Benefits:**
 - ✅ **Universal Access**: Works on any machine with Node.js
-- ✅ **No Local Installation**: npx downloads and runs automatically
+- ✅ **No Local Installation**: npx downloads, builds, and runs automatically
 - ✅ **Always Latest Version**: Pulls from GitHub repository
 - ✅ **Cross-Platform**: Windows, macOS, Linux compatible
 - ✅ **Settings Sync**: Works everywhere you use your MCP client
+- ✅ **Auto-Build**: Automatically compiles TypeScript on first run

 ### Alternative: Local Installation